Six Nations 2025 Preview

 It says much for England’s confidence that the loss of wing Immanuel Feyi-Waboso to injury is seen as such a devastating blow.
 The 22 year old only has only 10 caps to his name, which makes him something of a neophyte on the international stage whatever his talents.
 England never produce a bad team and will field their usual heavyweight and combative pack.
 They ran both the All Blacks and the world Champions South Africa close in November and only lost to Australia by a last minute try.
 They tend to play to a limited kicking based game plan, but which can be effective, especially in wet and windy weather.

 Borthwick has named Maro Itoje as Captain with Jamie George and Ellis Genge as vice Captains – all front five forwards, illustrating his forward dominated playing philosophy and the lack of on-field leadership he expects from his backs.
 England’s sole world class back is Marcus Smith, but England seem in two minds as to how to use him best – at 10 or 15?

 The fall-out from Felix Jones’ resignation continues with no full time successor in place, so what defensive system will England use?
 Borthwick is on borrowed time and needs to start winning more clutch matches.
-He managed it with a late drop goal against Ireland in Twickenham last year in what was not one of Ireland’s better performances, but can he repeat the feat in Lansdowne Rd.?
-England are never less than competitive, and it could be a one score game.
+He managed it with a late drop goal against Ireland in Twickenham last year in what was not one of Ireland’s better performances, but can he repeat the feat in Lansdowne Rd?
+England are never less than competitive, and it could be a one score game, but there are not many players in this squad you could confidently call world class, and that goes for the coaching team as well.

 England 2025 Six Nations Squad